Short-track speed skating at the 1992 Winter Olympics

 Short track speed skating at the 1992 Winter Olympics was held from 18 to 22 February.
 Four events were contested at La halle de glace Olympique, located next to the Théâtre des Cérémonies, a couple of kilometers west of downtown Albertville.
-This was the first time short track speed skating was contested at the Winter Olympics.
+After it was a 1988 demonstration event, it was the first time short track speed skating was contested at the Winter Olympics.

 Medal summary

 Medal table

 South Korea led the medal table with three, including two golds.
 Kim Ki-hoon's gold medal in the men's 1000 metre was the first Winter gold medal for South Korea.
 Kim also led the individual medal table, with two gold medals.
 The top women's medalist was American Cathy Turner, who won one gold and one silver.